-The journey covers the Atlantic coasts of the Northern Isles, Western Isles, mainland Scotland, Ireland, Wales and England.
-The precise itinerary is deliberately unplanned so that I can take windows the weather gives me to roll over swell to distant, ocean-bound islands such as Foula & the Skelligs.
+The journey covered the Atlantic coasts of the Northern Isles, Western Isles, mainland Scotland, Ireland, Wales and England.
+I deliberately left the precise itinerary unplanned in order to allow diversions to ocean-bound rocks whenever seas weather permitted (and because I’m mildly allergic to planning).

-In attempting to make sense of Britain’s Atlantic heritage the journey does include several stretches of coast – such as Sutherland and North Wales – that aren’t, strictly speaking, Atlantic shores but are most definitely part of the geophysical, climatic and cultural Atlantic edge and so felt indispensible in trying to comprehend these islands.
+To help make sense of Britain’s Atlantic heritage, the journey did include several stretches of coast – such as Sutherland and North Wales – that aren’t, strictly speaking, Atlantic shores but are part of the geophysical, climatic and cultural Atlantic edge and so felt indispensible in trying to comprehend these islands.

 Here’s the rough itinerary:

 - Ullapool to Shieldaig (mountain crossings on foot & by packraft)

 - The Islands of Argyll & Ulster

 The book includes detailed maps of all these sections, such as this map of the Orkney journey: